Buying new hiking boots, especially for the first time hillwalker, can be a precarious and daunting prospect.

 The sole pattern will be quite aggressive, with a distinct heel step, which serves to give better grip on slippery ground and in descent.
 The boots will feel a little stiffer and heavier as a result, but still with enough flexibility to make them comfortable to walk in.

-This boot type can be worn straight from the box, but would benefit from a little breaking in before you take them out on a big day.
+This boot type can be worn straight from the box, but would benefit from a few shorter walks before you take them out on a big day.

 Good for all upland terrain in Ireland and the UK, both on and off trail they would suit those hikers who head across open mountainside and moor in most weathers.